 What is terroir?

-A wine that has flavors (and aromas) that are indicative of the location where it was grown.
+Terroir is when a wine has flavors (and aromas) that indicate the location where it was grown.

 Ultra Premium Wine